NU-CEM/phonons_tutorial/README.md

 1. Relax unit cell (see folder `CdTe_relax`)
 2. Build supercell and generate displacements (e.g. `phonopy -d --dim="2 2 2" --aims`)
 3. Calculate forces (see folder `CdTe_harmonic_phonons`)
-4. Build force constant tensor (e.g. `phonopy -f phonopy-FHI-aims-displacement-{001..004}/aims.out`)
+4. Extract forces (e.g. `phonopy -f phonopy-FHI-aims-displacement-{001..004}/aims.out`)
 5. Calculate born effective charges and dielectric constant if required (see folder `CdTe_born`)
-6. Use the force constant tensor to calculate property of interest (e.g. `phonopy -p -s --nac band.conf`)
+6. Use the forces to calculate property of interest (e.g. `phonopy -p -s --nac band.conf`)
 7. Plot results for  (e.g. `sumo-phonon-bandplot --filename FORCE_SETS --dim 2 2 2`)

 One of the strengths of the finite displacement method is that it is modular - so we can use various methods and tools for calculating the forces or post-processing results.
 In this case we use: